Maged-Abuzaid/HousingPricePredictionUsingMachineLearning/README.md

 │   ├── preprocess.py            # Data loading and preprocessing.
 │   ├── model.py                 # Model training and hyperparameter tuning.
 │   ├── evaluate.py              # Model evaluation and performance metrics.
-├── house_price_prediction.py    # Main script that orchestrates the pipeline.
+├── main.py                      # Main script that orchestrates the pipeline.
-└── requirements.txt             # List of dependencies (e.g., numpy, pandas, scikit-learn).
+├── requirements.txt             # List of dependencies (e.g., numpy, pandas, scikit-learn).
+└── README.md                    # Project overview and instructions.
 ```

 ## Files:
-- **house_price_prediction.py**: The main script that runs the entire machine learning pipeline from data preprocessing to model evaluation.
+- **main.py**: The main script that runs the entire machine learning pipeline from data preprocessing to model evaluation.
 - **preprocess.py**: Handles the data loading, cleaning, and preprocessing steps (e.g., handling missing values, feature creation, one-hot encoding).
 - **model.py**: Contains the logic for training Ridge and Lasso models, including hyperparameter tuning using GridSearchCV.
 - **evaluate.py**: Evaluates the model using performance metrics such as MAE, MSE, RMSE, and R², and generates residual plots.